Real topological Hochschild homology via the norm and Real Witt vectors: Introduction

-Here $\cI_{\widetilde{\cV}}^{\cU}$ denotes the change of universe functor. \end{defin} We then prove that this functor satisfies one of the fundamental properties of equivariant norms: in the commutative setting it is left adjoint to restriction.
-Let $\cR$ denote the family of subgroups of $O(2)$ which intersect $\mathbb{T}$ trivially, and let $\Sp ^{O(2),\mathcal{R}}_{\cU}$ denote the $\cR$-model structure on genuine $O(2)$-spectra, as defined in \ref{def: model structure}. \begin{thm} The restriction
+as the composite $\cI_{\widetilde{\cV}}^{\cU}| B_{\bullet}^{\di} (-) |. $ Here $\cI_{\widetilde{\cV}}^{\cU}$ denotes the change of universe functor. \end{defin} We then prove that this functor satisfies one of the fundamental properties of equivariant norms: in the commutative setting it is left adjoint to restriction.
+Let $\cR$ denote the family of subgroups of $O(2)$ which intersect $\bT$ trivially, and let $\Sp ^{O(2),\cR}_{\cU}$ denote the $\cR$-model structure on genuine $O(2)$-spectra~\cite[Appendix B]{HHR} (cf.~\cite[Theorems~2.26, 2.29]{ABGHLM18}). \begin{thm} The restriction

-of the norm functor $N_{D_2}^{O(2)}$ to genuine commutative $D_2$-ring spectra is left Quillen adjoint to the restriction functor $\iota_{D_2}^*$. \end{thm} This equivariant norm is a model for Real topological Hochschild homology. \begin{prop} Given a flat $E_{\sigma}$-ring in $\Sp^{D_2}_{\cV}$, there is a natural zig-zag of $\cR$-equivalences
+of the norm functor $N_{D_2}^{O(2)}$ to genuine commutative $D_2$-ring spectra is left Quillen adjoint to the restriction functor $\iota_{D_2}^*$. \end{thm} This equivariant norm, $N_{D_2}^{O(2)}A$, is a model for Real topological Hochschild homology, $\THR(A)$.